 - in organic farming, organic vegetable and fruit production

 - a platform with the most important organic breeders in Europe

 - a platform for varieties from organic cereal, vegetable and fruit breeding

 - a platform for organic product processors and traders interested in organic breeding

-Bioverita is always about organic breeding – whether that is vegetables, cereals, maize or coming soon, apples!
+bioverita is always about organic breeding – whether that is vegetables, cereals or coming soon, apples!